adrianomartino/amartino/_posts/2019-04-22-test-title.md

 ---
-title: Invest smartly in video.
-3 different approaches to video production.
+title: " Be aware of the money you put into video.
+Here are 3 very different options."
 subtitle: Full Productions, DYI, or Consulting?
 What's the best fit for you?
 description: 'Today you can produce effective videos with virtually any budget.
 How do you decide what’s the right budget/effort ratio that best suits your needs?
 Here